domenicbhutchins/domenichutchins.github.io/README.md

 “[I]t can be tempting to imagine that poststructuralism can be defined in whole or in part by a certain return of or to phenomenology.
 There is, I think, something to this: but it also mistakes both the extent to which questions of perception and interpretation have been radically recast by the appeal to Saussure’s model of language and the extent to which the interests underlying that appeal, outside of its most purely scientistic forms, are shaped precisely by a history of engagement with phenomenology and its hermeneutical offspring.
 This, I would argue, is visible even in the work of Lévi-Strauss—an aspect of his work that is lucidly registered by Ricouer in his remark that what Lévi-Strauss urges is a Kantism without a transcendental ego, a description that opens an easy passage between that work and Heidegger’s.
 This of course would be to suggest that the difference between structuralism and poststructuralism is less usefully thought of as a difference about phenomenology than as the unfolding or repetition of a difference properly within it, marking limits at once internal and external to it.
 That is, structuralism and poststructuralism alike can be said to belong, in part at least, to phenomenology just insofar as it is not a settled body of practices or propositions but something more like a style or a movement—and is a movement just because it is bound to the unfolding ambiguities of its claim to grasp things as they are—ambiguities that importantly pass between “description” and “interpretation.”
-If the emergence of theory marks a crisis for phenomenology, bringing out its internal impasses and demanding its continuation in a radically transformed register (one in which it can no longer or only with great difficulty recognize itself), this is perhaps because the newer work forces the recognition that what presents itself as perceptual cannot be registered except under some condition of legibility—which is to say that the ambiguities within the claim to “grasp things as they are” are not simply infelicitous features of a language we are obliged to use but are a part of the structure of that grasp.” — S. M., Seams
+If the emergence of theory marks a crisis for phenomenology, bringing out its internal impasses and demanding its continuation in a radically transformed register (one in which it can no longer or only with great difficulty recognize itself), this is perhaps because the newer work forces the recognition that what presents itself as perceptual cannot be registered except under some condition of legibility—which is to say that the ambiguities within the claim to “grasp things as they are” are not simply infelicitous features of a language we are obliged to use but are a part of the structure of that grasp.” — S. M., <i>Seams</i>